Nova-UTD/navigator/README.md

 # Notes
 - By default, the home directory inside the container is linked to a folder called "vdehome" in the host user's home folder.
 You'll see this in docker-compose.yml on the line `${HOME}/vdehome:/home/docker/`.
 This means that any file you place in the home directory will be saved.
 - All work done outside of the home directory is erased when you stop the container.
+- ***Any files developed in the container should be backed up!
+You should assume that files on the vehicle will regularly be cleared!***